Sompting

 Sompting Big LocaI had on average eight partnership members, many of whom were, like a large proportion of residents, over 65.
 A few years into Big Local, when the original chair stood down, members decided to take turns chairing monthly meetings.
 In the process, they developed new skills in working collaboratively and took on collective responsibility for decision-making.
 In the same year, the partnership recruited a worker responsible for community engagement, who stayed in the role throughout the remainder of the programme.

-The Sompting Big Local partnership felt their legacy is evident in substantial physical improvements to the area’s parks, improved transport provision and the increased capacity of residents to become involved in their community.
-In addition, the partnership worked with partners like Age UK to explore sustainable ways for impactful initiatives to continue beyond Big Local.
+The Sompting Big Local partnership felt their legacy is evident in the lasting community connections, substantial physical improvements to the area’s parks, improved transport provision and the increased capacity of residents to become involved in their community.
+In addition, the partnership worked with partners like The Sid Youth CIC and Age UK to explore sustainable ways for impactful initiatives to continue beyond Big Local.

 A Big Local partnership was a group made up of at least eight people that guided the overall direction of delivery in a Big Local area.